BS-Lime/BStoMIDI/README.md

         41 Song finished (going back to menu for any reason) 42 Song paused
         43 Sone unpaused
-        49 Any light event with rainbow mode enaboled
+        49 Any light event with rainbow mode enabeled
 ```